BasseyIsrael/Stock-Assets-Prediction/README.md

 # **Methods Applied**

-For this project, the aim is to predict the closing pricee of stocks.
+For this project, the aim is to predict the closing prices of stocks.
 The project is divided into sections which include Feature Extraction and Prediction.
 A further project involving Stock Portfolio Optimization can be found in a separate repository [here](https://github.com/BasseyIsrael/Stock-Portfolio-Optimization).

 ## Feature Extraction [(View)](https://github.com/BasseyIsrael/Stock-Assets-Prediction/blob/main/src/A-%20Feature%20Extraction%20with%20Technical%20indicators.ipynb)